areski/lua-lfs-cache/README.rst

 =============

 :Author: Arezqui Belaid
-:Description: Easily power a caching system based on Filesystem with Lua
+:Description: Library to power a caching system based on Filesystem
-:Company: Developed by Star2Billing http://www.star2billing.com
 :License: MIT